qmrg/qmrg.github.io/_posts/2022-01-31-RGS-IBG-call-for-sessions.md

 *	Session format and how many timeslots you are requiring
 *	Indication of preferred format (in-person, hybrid or online).

-We will assess all the proposals and get back to you by 11th March in order to submit the RGS-IBG form by the 25th March.
+We will assess all the proposals and get back to you after the 11th March in order to submit the RGS-IBG form by the 25th March.
 More information can be found [here](https://www.rgs.org/research/annual-international-conference/call/guidance-for-session-organisers/).